Jersonwm/core-code/README.md

 5. Base on the examples and the guide of the low-level language: 5.1 Create a program to add two numbers given by the user 5.2 Create a program that display your name.
    -

+### Week challenges (Thursday) 💻

+1. Search for real word applications of Javascript.

+2. (optional but great) Watch this video.

+3. (optional but great) Watch this video.

+4. Follow the github course, you can find it here.